First-Timers Guide to IPO

 What if I arrive late?

-Late arriving patrons will be seated between the first and second works on the program or in between movements within a work.
+Patrons that arrive late will be seated between the first and second works on the program, or in between movements within a work.
 An usher will show you to a seat in the back of the concert hall and will help you find your assigned seat during intermission.

 What should I wear?